Understanding Cherry Wood: Characteristics, Uses, and More

 Texture & Grain Pattern

-The main reasons cherry is considered a great material for fine furniture are its straight grain and smooth texture.
+What sets cherry apart for me, especially when crafting fine furniture, is its straight grain and smooth texture.
 Unlike oak, it has a closed wood grain with smaller wood pores.
 Thanks to this, its finished product can be smoother than lumber with open grains.

 While most cherry lumber has a smooth texture and straight grain, you should expect contrasting qualities as its surface conditions may vary depending on its growth.
 Some cherry furniture and wood boards may include small gum pockets and brown streaks.